How can I negotiate a higher pay rate for a nanny job?

 “Some people think, ‘It’s OK if I start lower — after they see how great I am, I’ll ask for a raise.’
 But it’s actually a lot harder to do that.
 Don’t forfeit this great opportunity you have at the beginning.”

-Downey says accepting the lower rate to start can work only if you truly can afford the lower rate and you get it in writing.
-“Say to a family, ‘I’ll start at this dollar amount, but I really want a few dollars more an hour, so let’s do this for six months and then evaluate.
+Downey notes accepting the lower rate to start can work only if you truly can afford the lower rate and you get the potential for an increase in writing.
+She says: “Say to a family, ‘I’ll start at this dollar amount, but I really want a few dollars more an hour, so let’s do this for six months and then evaluate.
 If I prove to you I’m worth it, you’ll agree to pay this.
-If not, then maybe we part ways,’” she explains.
+If not, then maybe we part ways.'”